What is lactose intolerance?

 How to identify and avoid lactose in case of intolerance?

 Lactose is, of course, present - at varying levels. in dairy products.
-However, it is also found in processed products and certain medicines, including 100% contraceptive pills.
+However, this is not the end of the story, it can also be found in processed products or in some medicines and in 100% contraceptive pillsfor example.
 We don't always suspect it, but charcuterie, for example, can contain lactose (lardons, pâtés, merguez sausages, white pudding, sausages, etc.).

 It can be difficult to manage lactose intolerance on a day-to-day basis, but you should know that the law requires all products to be labelled in bold with all allergens, including milk.
 So you can enjoy products containing lactose with complete peace of mind, you can opt for the lactase supplementation offered by Lactolérance.

-Click here to find out about our food supplements according to your level of intolerance.
+➡️ Click here to discover our food supplements

-These digestive problems generally appear between 15 minutes and 4 hours (sometimes up to 24 hours) after drinking milk drinks (a glass of fresh milk, whole or semi-skimmed milk, including powdered milk, goat's milk in small quantities or breast milk, but sometimes a simple chocolate milk is enough) or ingesting products containing lactose (fresh cheeses, ripened cheeses, hard cheeses, industrial yoghurts, as well as cold meats, ice creams - and even certain medicines that use lactose as an excipient!).
+These digestion problems generally appear between 15 minutes and 4 hours (sometimes up to 24 hours) after drinking milk-based beverages (a glass of fresh milk, whole or semi-skimmed milk, including powdered milk, small quantities of goat's milk or breast milk, but sometimes a simple chocolate milk will suffice) or ingesting products containing lactose (fresh cheeses, mature cheeses, hard cheeses, industrial yoghurts, but also cold meats, ice creams - and even certain medicines that use lactose as an excipient!)

 What is the difference between lactose intolerance and lactose allergy?

-Intolerance (non-assimilation of lactose), which may be hereditary, should not be confused with cow's milk allergy, which requires a strong immune system reaction to an attack.
+Intolerance (failure to assimilate lactose), which may be hereditary, should not be confused with allergy to cow's milk, which involves a strong immune system reaction to aggression. ⚠️

 Lactose intolerance must also be distinguished from other diseases of the digestive system such as irritable bowel syndrome or irritable bowel syndrome, Crohn's disease and other food allergies (gluten allergy) or food intolerances (gluten intolerance).

-Lactolérance is a dietary supplement based onlactase enzymewhich facilitates the digestion of lactose.
-Say goodbye to gastrointestinal problems and diets, and at last you can eat what you want, no questions asked!
+With Lactolérance, the days of gastrointestinal problems and diets are over - at last you can eat what you want, no questions asked!

 Image redirecting to the lactorélance 1day pack and 9000 pill dispenser product sheet